The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

-Do you set goals for your choir at the beginning of the year, or make a mental list of things you'd like to accomplish?
+Do you set goals for your choir at the beginning of the year, or keep a running list of things you'd like to accomplish?

-It provides a useful framework for goal-setting, and it's also a vital part of the learning process—taking the experiences you've had this past year, observing them from a new vantage point, and considering what you've learned and how this will affect your work in the future.
+Reflection and evaluation are worth making time for.
+They provide a useful framework for goal-setting, and they're also a vital part of the learning process: Taking the experiences of the past year, observing them from a new vantage point, and considering what you've learned and how it will shape your work going forward.

 16 Reflective Questions for Choir Directors